byte-zone/ByteZone_Injector/README.md

 ***
 > [!TIP]
-> ⭐️ **If you like what we're doing with ByteZone Injector, why not show your support by starring the project on GitHub?
+> ⭐️ **If you like what we're doing with ByteZone Injector, why not show your support by starring the project?
 Your feedback and encouragement help drive us forward on this exciting journey of exploration and discovery!**
 * [Arabic - العربية](https://github.com/byte-zone/ByteZone_Injector/wiki/Home-%7C-AR)